bcgov/Technology-Code-of-Practice/README.md

 ●	Being proactive about privacy and reducing the risks of data theft
 ●	Identifying potential privacy issues earlier when they are easier and cheaper to solve
 ●	Better awareness of privacy issues across the organization
-●	Adherence to GDPR when it comes into law
+●	Adherence to legal privacy requirements

 #### How to embed privacy by design

-The EU General Data Protection Regulation (GDPR) replaces the Data Protection Directive 95/46/EC.
-It provides consistency of data privacy laws across Europe.

-The Information Commissioner's Office (ICO) has a self-assessment questionnaire about your organization's readiness in implementing the GDPR.
-They also have a guide to data protection and suggest using Privacy Impact Assessments (PIAs) as part of your initiative's risk management process.
-The following questions from the PIA code of practice are useful to consider:

-1. Will the initiative involve the collection of new information about individuals?
-2. Will individuals have to provide information about themselves to the initiative?
-3. Will information about individuals be disclosed to organizations or people who have not previously had routine access to the information?
-4. Are you using information about individuals for a purpose it is not currently used for, or in a way it is not currently used?
-5. Does the initiative involve you using new technology that might be perceived as being privacy intrusive?
-For example, the use of biometrics or facial recognition.
-6. Will the initiative result in you making decisions or taking action against individuals in ways that can have a significant impact on them?
-7. Is the information about individuals of a kind particularly likely to raise privacy concerns or expectations?
-For example, health records, criminal records or other information that people would consider to be private.
-8. Will the initiative require you to contact individuals in ways that they may find intrusive?
+[placeholder]

 #### Related guides
-EU General Data Protection Regulation
-European Commission: Protection of personal data
-GDPR summary of legislation
-UK Digital Strategy
-Data Science Ethical Framework

-[/end UK template]
+[BC Guide to Good Privacy Practices] (https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/privacy/good-privacy-practices)
+[BC Freedom of Information and Protection of Privacy Act] (https://www.bclaws.ca/civix/document/id/complete/statreg/96165_00)

-### 10. Make better use of data
+### 9. Make better use of data

 Consider how to minimize data collection and reuse data to avoid duplication of datasets.

-To meet point 10 of the Technology Code of Practice your plans must show you’ve considered minimizing data collection and duplication.
+To meet point 9 of the Technology Code of Practice your plans must show you’ve considered minimizing data collection and duplication.

-You’ll have to explain how you’re meeting point 10 as part of the digital investment process or any limitations you’ve encountered that prevented you from achieving this.
+You’ll have to explain how you’re meeting point 9 as part of the digital investment process or any limitations you’ve encountered that prevented you from achieving this.

 #### How minimizing data collection and duplication will help your initiative